The Bankrate promise

 How does gap insurance work in California?

-Gap insurance is generally an option to purchase if:
+Gap insurance in California is generally an option to purchase if:

 - You are the original loan or leaseholder on a new vehicle purchase

 - You have both collision and comprehensive coverage